Anti-racism policy and procedures

-The Anti-Racism Policy commits the department to the elimination of all forms of racial discrimination in NSW government schools.
-It applies to all NSW public school employees and students, and has implications for each school community.
+The Anti-Racism Policy commits the department to the elimination of all forms of racial discrimination in NSW public schools.
+It applies to all employees, students attending NSW public schools, parents, carers, volunteers and contractors, and has implications for each school community.

 Policy implementation